 There are of course, a lot of other features that might tempt you to upgrade to Canva Pro.
-Let’s take a look at these now.
+Let’s take a look at some of these now.

 Canva Pro features

-Either way a Canva Pro account unlocks a huge number of additional key features — for me, the key ones are…
+Either way a Canva Pro account unlocks a huge number of additional important features — for me, the key ones are…

 More stock photos, videos and graphics